ibm-cloud-docs/cis/sampling.md

 | Network metrics \n \n **Nodes:** \n \n `ipFlows1mGroups` \n `ipFlows1hGroups` \n `ipFlows1dGroups` \n `ipFlows1mAttacksGroups`| 0.012% | Sampling rate is in terms of packet count (1 of every 8,192 packets). |
 {: caption="Fixed sampling" caption-side="bottom"}

+## Other considerations
+{: #other-considerations-sampling}

+Other considerations to keep in mind:

-## Access to raw data
+:   Access to raw data
-{: #access-to-raw-data}

     Because sampling is primarily adaptive and automatically adjusts to provide an accurate estimate, the sampling rate cannot be directly controlled.
 Enterprise customers have access to raw data through [CIS logs](/docs/cis?topic=cis-logpush).

+:   When sampling occurs

+    * Sampling is typically applied to high-traffic datasets where full data metrics are impractical.
+    * For smaller datasets, full data analysis is often performed without sampling.

+:   Sampling rates

+    Sampling rates vary depending on the dataset and product.
+CIS helps ensure that sampling rates are consistent within a single dataset to maintain accuracy across queries.

+:   Impact on metrics

+    While sampling reduces the volume of processed data, aggregated metrics like totals, averages, and percentiles are extrapolated based on the sample size.
+This ensures that the reported metrics represent the entire dataset accurately.

+:   Limitations

+    Sampling might not capture extremely rare events with very low occurrence rates.

+:   Sampling in metrics interfaces

+    * GraphQL API: Sampling metadata is included in the query response.
+For more information, refer to the sampling [GraphQL Analytics API] documentation.
+    * Workers Analytics Engine: For more information, refer to the [Workers Analytics Engine] documentation.
+    * *Dashboard Analytics: Displays an icon with the sampled percentage of data, if sampled data was used for the visualization.